 There are some really great tablets out there, but a lot of them suffer from expensive starting prices.
-Pricing usually declines to a reasonable point, but only after the slates are no longer shiny and new.
-If you don't want to wait, or don't have to, I've gathered the slates that offer a high-end experience for a premium price.
+Pricing usually declines to a reasonable point, but only after those models are no longer shiny and new.
+If you don't want to wait, or don't have to, I've gathered the tablets that offer a high-end experience for a premium price.

 With speedy performance, sharp and colorful screens and comfortable-but-cool designs, tablet manufacturers make you pay for the perfect balance of fashion, function and quality -- literally.
 Whether you've been saving up all summer for a slate or are just picking up a third to use exclusively to buy rare caviar, these tablet picks are the best high-end buys any buck or bitcoin can cop.

 Not to be confused with the smartwatch of the same name, the Galaxy Tab S2 comes in two sizes: a compact 8-inch model and a larger 9.7-incher.
 Both are stylishly slim and lightweight, rivaling the iPads for sleekest design, and amazingly vivid and colorful screens.
 If you want a tablet that's great for binge-watching on the go, you can't go wrong with either model.

 If you're more interested in making content than consuming it, the super-size iPad Pro might be up your alley.
 Apple offers an optional keyboard and stylus for the 13-inch tablet that allows you to treat it like a laptop or notebook.
 It's not meant for heavy-duty work like a full-size laptop, but if you're an artist, it works as an exceptional digital canvas for making art.